MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/p/percent-percentage.md

   - To save space in UI (such as in controls).
   - As a technical symbol.

-Always use a numeral with *percent*, no matter how small.
+Always use a numeral with *percent,* no matter how small.

 **Examples**
 At least 50 percent of your system resources should be available.